xfbs/awesome/readme.md

 #### CS:APP3e Lab Assignments: [`csapp.cs.cmu.edu/3e/labs.html`](http://csapp.cs.cmu.edu/3e/labs.html)

-This book (CS:APP3e) is the third edition of a book that stems from the introductory computer systems course we developed at Carnegie Mellon University, starting in the Fall of 1998, called "Introduction to Computer Systems" (ICS)
+This book (CS:APP3e) is the third edition of a book that stems from the introductory computer systems course developed at Carnegie Mellon University, starting in the Fall of 1998, called "Introduction to Computer Systems" (ICS)